Indoor Organic Gardening and Pest Control

 Water is essential for houseplants.
 For most houseplants, it’s time to water when the top of the soil feels dry to the touch.
 However, for plants like succulents and cacti, you water when the soil is completely dry.
 Since indoor plants do not need as much water as outdoor plants, check the soil once a week and only water those that actually need it at that time.
 Also, keep in mind that your pot will need drainage holes in the bottom to allow air to get to the roots and prevent root rot.

 There are many plants, including some well-known flowering houseplants, that are unsafe if you have young children or pets around.
-One example is the Easter lily (Lilium longiflorum).
+One example is the Easter Lily (Lilium longiflorum).
 Famous for its beauty and wonderful perfume, this flower can be deadly to cats.
 Even a little of the pollen on their fur can cause severe illness.
 Before you bring any plant into your home, research it for possible toxicity.
+You can also read our post on 10 pet friendly houseplants.

-Growing indoors means that you'll have more control over your growing environment; you probably won't have to worry too much about weeds or slugs and snails.
+Growing indoors means that you'll have more control over the environment; you probably won't have to worry too much about weeds or slugs and snails.
 You may, however, have to cope with insects or issues like mold and other fungal infestations.

 One of the appeals of growing plants indoors is their ability to purify the air.
 A famous NASA study conducted in 1989 found that many houseplants can remove many toxic compounds, like formaldehyde and benzene, from indoor air.
 Because air purification is influenced by the surface area of the leaves, the bigger and leafier the plant, the better.
 In their study, NASA reported that Golden Pothos, English Ivy, Philodendrons and these other plants are the best for clean air indoors.